yanismiraoui/yanismiraoui/README.md

 <img align="right" alt="GIF" height="270px" src="https://media.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif" />

-## I am a MS in Data Science student at Stanford University and a recent MSci Mathematics graduate from Imperial College London and ETH Zürich
+## I am a MS in Statistics & Data Science student at Stanford University and a Member of Technical Staff at Inception Labs 🚀

 - 🇺🇸 I am studying a MS in Data Science at Stanford University since September 2023. 🌉
 - 🎓 I have recently graduated from Imperial College London and ETH Zürich with a MSci degree in Mathematics. 🥳